Restore your energy, clarity, & balance.

 Ready to stop surviving and start thriving from burnout?

+Burnout doesn’t always mean doing too much.
+It’s usually related to believing you have to do it all—perfectly—without dropping anything.
 In therapy for burnout, we’ll explore where your specific type of burnout is coming from, how it’s showing up in your body and nervous system, and the beliefs that are pushing you to overextend yourself.
 We’ll look at what’s realistic to expect from yourself, what’s not, and what you actually have control over.

 MY APPROACH IN BURNOUT THERAPY